Cirkit Designer Logo

 • Cause: Overcharging, over-discharging, or physical damage.

 • Solution: Stop using the battery immediately.
-Dispose of it safely following local regulations.
+Dispose of it safely according to local regulations.

 • Cause: Faulty charger, damaged balance connector, or over-discharged cells.